AstraZeneca/runnable/docs/concepts/nodes.md

 guidelines on how big or small a node should be, we advice that the node becomes a part of narrative of the whole project.

-For example, lets take a scenario where you peform some data cleaning task before you are ready to transform/train a machine learning model.
+For example, lets take a scenario where you perform some data cleaning task before you are ready to transform/train a machine learning model.
 The data cleaning task could be one single *task* node or single *dag* node (which internally is a graph) if you have too many steps.
 The choice is completely yours to make and depends on the narrative of the project.